 A particularly intriguing success has been the elucidation of the complete echolocation system of the bottlenosed dolphin.
 This new understanding has provided new insights into the teaching of blind children in their intrinsic auditory echolocation capabilities.

-material to be considered, the site has been subdivided into four major sites
+be considered, the site has been subdivided into four

 In exploring the sensory modalities, and the neuro-affectors of the neural system, it became clear that two distinct mini-neural systems existed within the overall neural system of the mammals.
 These subsystems were found in the cardiac system and the enteric system, as described anatomically.
 Both of these systems were found to be more than just mini-brains (as they have frequently been described); they are complete mini-neural systems including sensory, neuro-affector modalities as well as the computational capability usually associated with the central enrvous system (albeit on a smaller scale).